jongs/jongs.github.io/_posts/2023-10-12-times-changin.md

 Warrant Buffet has invested for over 70 years with the same “value investing” approach.
 As fads have come and gone and new paradigms emerged, he has stayed the same.
 He takes great pride in staying the same, making it a core part of his public persona.
 In turn, The financial world sees him as a reference point, an anchor in an ever-changing world.

 Jerry Seinfeld has been writing observational humor for about 40 years.
-Using clever wordplay, he comments on the mundane ans weird social norms and human behavior.
+Using clever wordplay, he comments on the mundane and weird social norms and human behavior.
 He used to joke about dating more; now, he jokes about his wife and kids.
 But the structure remains the same.
 He has commented on his writing method and the process of refining jokes, and that has stayed the same.
 He is aging as well as anyone would want to and doing well as he goes about it.

 <p>&nbsp;</p>